Heights on curves and limits of Hodge structures: Introduction

 \subsection{Acknowledgments}

 We thank all members of the International Groupe de Travail on differential equations in Paris for numerous valuable comments and their encouragement and, in particular, Vasily Golyshev, Matt Kerr, and Duco van Straten.
 We thank Greg Pearlstein for helpful discussions and sharing his notes on limits of height pairings with us.
 We thank Matthias Schütt for his valuable comments on our paper.
 We thank Raymond van Bommel, David Holmes and Steffen M\"uller for helpful discussions.
 We also acknowledge the use of Magma~\cite{Magma} and SageMath~\cite{sagemath} for facilitating experimentation.
 We thank Özde Bayer Sertöz and Ali Sinan Sertöz for the pictures in the paper.
 The third author gratefully acknowledges support from MPIM Bonn.
+We thank the referee for a careful reading of the manuscript and insightful suggestions.